International Day against Violence against Women 2025

 To registration

-On the International Day against Violence against Women, we are showing the film "Looking into the Sun".
+On the International Day against Violence against Women, we are showing the film "In die Sonne schauen".

 In four interwoven stories, the experiences of women unfold over an entire century.
 The film makes visible the effects of gender-based violence in families.
 This ranges from tabooing, boundary violations and patriarchal power relations to the silent, often invisible traces that are passed down through generations.

-The screening invites us to look together at what is otherwise often kept quiet and to ask questions about responsibility, remembrance and spaces for action today.
+The screening invites us to look together at what is otherwise often kept quiet and to ask questions about responsibility, memory and spaces for action today.

 Time: November 25, 7 p.m.

-Participants will reflect on their own attitudes and possible prejudices.
-The focus is on the wide range of support options available: Even if not all those affected are directly affected by sexualized harassment, discrimination and violence, many find themselves in the role of "bystander".
+A particular focus is placed on the wide range of support options available: Even if not all those affected are directly affected by sexualized harassment, discrimination or violence, many find themselves in the role of "bystanders" - i.e. people who can observe situations and take action.

 About the trainer